kevin arrowsmith photography

 Picture

-How to describe Mike McCartney?
+How to introduce Mike McCartney?
 Poet, author, singer, member of the Scaffold (then known as Mike McGear,) brother of a Beatle but most notably a celebrated photographer.

 Mike has had his work exhibited at the National Portrait Gallery London and his ‘Mike McCartney’s Liverpool Life’ exhibition was seen in Liverpool, Canada and finally at the world famous Smithsonian Institution in Washington DC.

-In 2005 his brother invited him to the Live8 event in Hyde Park, which resulted, one year later in ‘Mike McCartney’s Live8 Coolpix’ hard back book raising funds for the Band Aid Trust.
+In 2005 Mike was invited to capture intimate backstage photographs of the Live8 event in Hyde Park, which resulted, one year later in ‘Mike McCartney’s Live8 Coolpix’ hard back book raising funds for the Band Aid Trust.

-I received an enquiry from Northern Lights organiser Mike Merritt in Summer 2007 who wanted to discuss the possibility of me mounting and framing the photographs for the exhibition having seen my own work displayed locally.
+I received an enquiry from Northern Lights organiser Mike Merritt in Summer 2007.
+Having seen my own work displayed locally, Mike wanted to discuss the possibility of me mounting and framing the photographs for the exhibition.
 I was happy to take on the commission, mounting and framing sixteen colour images using conservation grade materials and a classic black frame.
 The event was a huge success with enquiries coming in from the States and beyond resulting in several photographs being reserved before the exhibition had actually opened.

 “Kevin Arrowsmith is the best framer in the Highlands"